1. about this blog

 < collecting themes >

-My collecting themes are listed in 2.collecting themes, as well as in Topics column in small letters.
+My collecting themes are listed in 2.collecting themes, as well as in Topics column.

 By my profession, I am interested in design generally.
 As a weekend cyclist, I cannot resist collecting bicycle and cycling stamps, as well as road safety and environmental issues.
 I am not keen on animal, flower or bird ( too many stamps of those, aren’t there? ), but I collect owl, tree and cat when I like design.